Netcracker/KubeMarine/documentation/Maintenance.md

 You can specify custom parameters for ETCD snapshot creation task.
 The following options are available:

 * `source_node` - the name of the node to create snapshot from.
-The node must be a master and have a ETCD data located on it.
+The node must be a control-plane and have a ETCD data located on it.
 * `certificates` - ETCD certificates for `etcdctl` connection to ETCD API.
 You can specify some certificates, or specify them all.
 You must specify the paths of certificates on the node from which the copy is made.

 Parameters example: